 Measuring Indigenous food insecurity through CCHS and CIS

 Indigenous Peoples refer to the original inhabitants of Canada and include Inuit, Métis, and First Nations living on- and off-reserve.
 National data on Indigenous Peoples and household food insecurity in Canada primarily come from the cycles of the Canadian Community Health Survey (CCHS) and now, the Canadian Income Survey (CIS).
-However, the CCHS and CIS exclude individuals living on-reserve, and thus data from these surveys do not represent the experience of on-reserve Indigenous Peoples, who represent nearly a half of the Indigenous Peoples in Canada.
+However, the CCHS and CIS exclude individuals living on-reserve, and thus data from these surveys do not represent the experience of First Nations people living on-reserve, who represent nearly half of status First Nations peoples in Canada.

 Our 2021 estimates do not include data from the territories because they were not available at the publication.
 As a result, off-reserve Indigenous Peoples are underrepresented in our latest report due to the lack of data on those living in the territories.

 Household food insecurity in the North